boto/boto/docs/source/dynamodb_tut.rst

 ---------------

 ..
 WARNING::
-  Deleting a table will also **permanently** delete all of its contents.
+  Deleting a table will also **permanently** delete all of its contents without prompt.
 Use carefully.

 There are two easy ways to delete a table.
 Through your top-level :py:class:`Layer2 <boto.dynamodb.layer2.Layer2>` object::